Look for ENERGY STAR Certified Insulation

 Choosing the Appropriate Insulation Type

-The chart below provides information on the different types of ENERGY STAR certified insulation, which types of projects they are best suited for, and the relative skill level needed for the average homeowner to install them.
+The chart below provides information on the different types of ENERGY STAR certified insulation, which projects they are best suited for, and the relative skill level needed for the average homeowner to install them.

 Materials |